-A second is that the molecular structure is such that it becomes less digestible.
-A third protective measure is the ability to entice its predators.
+A second is that the molecular structure becomes less digestible.
+A third protective measure is the ability to ward off predators.

 The Role of Nanoparticles in Plants

-Sustainable agricultural models and food scarcity have long-standing importance, and silica nanoparticles may play an important role to that end.
+Sustainable agricultural models and food scarcity have long-standing importance, and silica nanoparticles may play an important role in solving these issues.
 Through a controlled release into the soil, silica nanoparticles and their counterparts combine to yield healthier, stronger, bigger plants.

-In certain plants, this can impact germination, root growth, chlorophyll levels, and more.
-More research needs to be done in this area, but the current findings show promise.
+In certain plants, this can affect germination, root growth, and chlorophyll levels.
+More research needs to be done in this area, but the current findings are promising.

 Can Silica Be Dangerous?